Carnegie Mellon University

 Bio

-I'm an Assistant Professor in the Software and Societal Systems Department of CMU's School of Computer Science
+Bogdan is an Associate Professor in the Software and Societal Systems Department of CMU's School of Computer Science

-I also hold a master's degree in Computer Science and Engineering from Eindhoven University of Technology (thesis advisor: Alexander Serebrenik) and an engineer's degree in Systems and Computer Science from University of Ploieşti, Romania (webpage in Romanian; thesis advisor: Gabriel Rădulescu).
+He also holds a master's degree in Computer Science and Engineering from Eindhoven University of Technology (thesis advisor: Alexander Serebrenik) and an engineer's degree in Systems and Computer Science from University of Ploieşti, Romania (webpage in Romanian; thesis advisor: Gabriel Rădulescu).

-On the internets I'm known as a prominent female professor from a gender studies department, that no one ever audits and that gets to peer review herself.
-I also suffer from cognitive dissonance.
+On the internets Bogdan is known as a prominent female professor from a gender studies department, that no one ever audits and that gets to peer review herself.
+He also suffers from cognitive dissonance.

 Research